avijka/SELECT_QROM_polynomial-reduction/README.md

 $$U \left|x\right>_n \left|y\right>_1 = \left|x\right>_n \left|y \oplus f(x)\right>_1.$$

-The resulting circuit, as compared with the naive implementation, will typically use fewer multi-controlled $X$ gates and/or use multi-controlled $X$ gates with fewer control qubits.
+The resulting circuit, as compared with the naive implementation, will typically use fewer multi-controlled $X$ gates and/or uses multi-controlled $X$ gates with fewer control qubits.
 Specifically, included in this code is an optimization procedure that minimizes the total number of control qubits across all multi-controlled X gates.
 Given that multi-controlled X gates can be implemented with circuit depth linear in the number of controls ([Saeedi and Pedram 2013](http://arxiv.org/abs/1303.3557)), this heuristic roughly optimizes for depth of the circuit (while using no ancillae).

 ### Motivating Example